merreltc/SevenWonders/README.md

         - [ ] Level 3: 5 Victory Points
         - [ ] Level 4: 7 Victory Points

-## End Game and Victory
+## End Game and Victory [TestCase](https://ada.csse.rose-hulman.edu/moormaet/Silver_Falcons_Seven_Wonders/blob/master/7_Wonders/src/test/java/backendTests/EndGameHandlerTest.java)
-- [ ] After the war of Age III, a score card displaying total Victory Points for each player is displayed
+- [x] After the war of Age III, a score card displaying total Victory Points for each player is displayed
-- [ ] Total Victory Points is equal to the sum of total value of Conflict Tokens, the floor of total coin value divided by 3, the total value of Victory Points from Wonders and (Civilian/Commercial) Structures, points acquired from Guild effects (see "Cards->Guild"), and points acquired from Science Cards (see "Cards->Science Structure")
+- [x] Total Victory Points is equal to the sum of total value of Conflict Tokens, the floor of total coin value divided by 3, the total value of Victory Points from Wonders and (Civilian/Commercial) Structures, points acquired from Guild effects (see "Cards->Guild"), and points acquired from Science Cards (see "Cards->Science Structure")
 - [ ] Whichever player has the most victory points is the winner
 - [ ] In the case of a tie, the player with the most coins wins.
 Ties at this point are not broken further